Coherent quantum hairy black holes from gravitational decoupling: regularity, geodesics, and scalar ringdown: Introduction

 The nature of spacetime at trans-Planckian scales remains one of the central open problems in gravitational physics.
 Although classical solutions of GR accurately describe macroscopic phenomena, they generically predict curvature singularities, signaling the breakdown of the theory \cite{Casadio:2021gdf}.
 Black holes, in particular, suggest that quantum effects must modify the classical description in the high-curvature regime.
 A relevant framework addressing this issue is provided by the corpuscular, or coherent-state, approach to gravity, in which classical fields emerge as macroscopic quantum states of many weakly interacting quanta \cite{Casadio:2017cdv,Casadio:2021eio,Muck:2016stv}.
-The gravitational field can be described as a coherent state of gravitons, and black holes correspond to condensates of\footnote{Hereon $M_\textsc{p}$ denotes the Planck mass and $\ell_\textsc{p}$ is the Planck scale.} $N \sim M^2/M_\textsc{p}^2$ soft gravitons whose collective dynamics reproduce the classical geometry in a mean-field limit \cite{Casadio:2015bna,Giusti:2019wdx}.
+The gravitational field can be described as a coherent state of gravitons, and black holes correspond to condensates of\footnote{Hereon $M_\textsc{p}$ denotes the Planck mass, and $\ell_\textsc{p}$ is the Planck scale.} $N \sim M^2/M_\textsc{p}^2$ soft gravitons whose collective dynamics reproduce the classical geometry in a mean-field limit \cite{Casadio:2015bna,Giusti:2019wdx}.
 Quantum effects arise from the finite occupation number and manifest themselves as $1/N$ corrections, which become relevant near the would-be singularity or for sufficiently small black holes \cite{Casadio:2016zpl}.
-This viewpoint is formalized in the quantum $N$-portrait of black holes \cite{Dvali:2011aa}, which provides a microscopic interpretation of black hole entropy, evaporation, and deviations from exact thermality, predicting the existence of quantum hair \cite{Dvali:2012rt}.
+This viewpoint is formalized in the quantum $N$-portrait of black holes \cite{Dvali:2011aa}, which provides a microscopic interpretation of black hole entropy, evaporation, and deviations from exact thermal behavior, predicting the existence of quantum hair \cite{Dvali:2012rt}.
 Within this framework, the coherent state approach to quantum black holes offers a straightforward quantum-mechanical implementation of these ideas, without aiming to constitute an ultraviolet-complete theory of quantum gravity, while capturing leading quantum corrections to the classical black hole geometry.
 Collective effects of the graviton condensate were further shown to modify semiclassical expectations near the horizon \cite{Flassig:2012re}.
-A thorough quantum field-theoretical approach to graviton bound states is reported in Refs. \cite{Hofmann:2014jya,Casadio:2013hja}.
+These effects were scrutinized in the context of the GD setup \cite{Casadio:2016aum,Fernandes-Silva:2019fez}.
+A thorough quantum field-theoretical approach to graviton bound states is reported in Refs. \cite{Hofmann:2014jya,Casadio:2013hja}, whereas Refs. \cite{Battista:2023iyu} discusses quantum geometries in the context of effective field theory models of gravity.